nickcash/open-data-500/package.md

 [these fancy tools](http://data.okfn.org/tools)
 to load it.

 Do tell me if you have any trouble with the files.
-I'd love to hear about anything that you find with the data!
+And I'd love to hear about
+anything that you find with the data!